 As an adventure family new to Idaho, we were excited to learn that there are several Idaho hot springs near Boise!
 Not only are many of these hot springs FREE, but some may not be the popular Boise hot springs people talk about, so you could have a chance to visit one or two that aren’t very crowded.

-The thing is, these natural hot springs in Idaho are located at least 1-hour from Boise, Idaho.
-Yet, they are worth the drive and making a short road trip from Boise.
+The thing is, these natural hot springs in Idaho are located at least a 1-hour from Boise, Idaho.
+Yet, they’re worth the drive and making a short road trip from Boise.
 You could rent an RV for a week and make this a fun Idaho road trip.

-If you are planning a visit to Idaho sometime in the future, then be sure to save this post or PIN it to Pinterest so you can come back to it later.
+If you’re planning a visit to Idaho sometime in the future, then be sure to save this post or PIN it to Pinterest so that you can come back to it later.
 I’ll be updating this post as we adventure out to discover even more Idaho hot springs this fall, which could make for some fun fall vacation destinations.

 Scroll to the bottom of the post to check out our Idaho Hot Springs Map.

 THIS ARTICLE MAY CONTAIN COMPENSATED LINKS.
 PLEASE READ OUR DISCLAIMER FOR MORE INFO.

 Tips For Visiting Hot Springs Near Boise, ID

 1. Download a Google Map offline before you leave Boise, there’s no cell signal at any of these natural Hot Springs!

 2. Bring food, drinkable water, and water shoes.